qiboteam/qibo/doc/source/advancedexamples.rst

 Similarly to the VQE, we refer to :ref:`Optimizers <Optimizers>` for more information on the available options of the ``qaoa.minimize``.

+QAOA uses the |++...+> as the default initial state on which the variational operators are applied.
+The user may specify a different initial state when executing or optimizing by passing the ``initial_state`` argument.

-The QAOA model uses :ref:`Solvers <Solvers>` to apply the exponential gates to the state vector.
+The QAOA model uses :ref:`Solvers <Solvers>` to apply the exponential operators to the state vector.
 For more information on how solvers work we refer to the :ref:`How to simulate time evolution? <timeevol-example>`.
 As explained there, solvers will fall back to traditional Qibo circuits when a :class:`qibo.base.hamiltonians.TrotterHamiltonian` is used instead of a